vedph/gve-doc/export/trace-features.md

 > Segments are contiguous in a specific alteration only.
 Operations (except for the annotate operation) alter the order of the nodes, and alterations are their output.
 That's why to ease later processing it is convenient to store the relative position of each node in a segment for every alteration.

 Each operation applies trace features according to its nature, as explained below.
-In what follows, we refer to this snapshot:
+In what follows, we refer to this snapshot unless stated otherwise:

 - **base text**: